I-blueHand-I/JULIA/README.md

 - Put a .txt file in the data folder
 - Launch the program JULIA.app

+**Software**

+First Julia reads all the .txt files in the data folder.
+Then, Julia converts a text from a .txt file from the data folder to a binary String.
+This function generates a .txt "textB.txt" and print the binary Strings in this file.
+After that, the last function call matrix() or matrix2() draws in Pgraphics a matrix of ellipse.
+They are colls of ellipses on the side and top of the card.
+Those will be allways  at the same place for every text.
+Between those colls there is ellipse corresping to your text in binary.

 **Main menu**
 <img width="992" alt="acceuil" src="https://user-images.githubusercontent.com/91726252/142731916-9c9df6ec-875e-4811-898a-442d901ef60d.png">